 Moderate.
 A full day hike.
 Access is from the east (Westcliffe) side of the wilderness.
 From Westcliffe, head south on CO-69.
 Right on Schoolfield Rd.
 (Rd 140) and head west (toward the mountains).
 Begin the hike from Alvarado Campground.
 Click for a Google map: Alvarado Campground.
 Follow the Rainbow Trail north to the turnoff.
 The hike follows Venable creek to the alpine lakes.

-- Colorado Wild Area’s Sangre de Cristo Topographic Map
+Sangre de Cristo Wilderness Map